-- All other types of damage, such as large rips, rips at seams, torn line hangpoints, torn and damaged lines may only be repaired by an authorised workshop or the manufacturer. - Only original spare parts are to be used!
-A list of the lines used in the glider model can be found in the individual line plan under item 16 "Individual line lengths".
+- Smaller rips in the fabric that do not run along the seam can be provisionally repaired with an adhesive sail from a paraglider dealer. - All other types of damage, such as large rips, rips at seams, torn line hangpoints, torn and damaged lines may only be repaired by an authorised workshop or the manufacturer. - Only original spare parts are to be used!
+A list of the lines used in the glider model can be found in the individual line plan under item 16 "line lengths".
 The lines can only be purchased from the manufacturer. - Any modification to the paraglider, except those approved by the manufacturer, will void the operating license of the equipment.